daviddpd/BreadBoxNet/ipsec/README.md

 	* the ips are wrong, previous iteration used the INNER IPs of the tunnels, but this should be the public (outer) IPs.
 * `security ike gateway ike-gate-${NAME} external-interface ${EXT_INT}`
 	* EXT_INT needs to be in security zone
+* character encoding translation issues - especially when copy/pasting over an SSH connection to a serial console.
+  * Tip: `start shell` and use `cat > x.set`, then paste, then Cntrl-D to close file.  back to `cli`, `edit` and then `load set x.set`
+	* When possible, compose in a decent text editor and SCP file to the SRX.
+	* Tip: Configure over the serial console, the system, ssh and a management port, even a non-routed network.
+Faster and nicer than 9600 bps.